sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

         - the login form for authentification
         - the access control : resources with related required roles, the important part is the admin configuration
         - the ``acl`` option enable the ACL.
+        - the ``AdminPermissionMap`` defines the permissions of the Admin class

 .. code-block:: yaml

+    # app/config/security.yml

     parameters:
         # ... other parameters